lucidsoftware/neo-sbt-scalafmt/README.md

 > sbt:scalafmt::test  # check .sbt sources
 ```

-As of 1.7, source file filters come from the Scalafmt configuration file.
+## Scalafmt configuration

-## Additional configuration
+By default, `.scalafmt.conf` in the root project is used for Scalafmt configuration.
+If the file does not exist, the

-By default, `.scalafmt.conf` is used for Scalafmt configuration.
-To choose another location
+Scalafmt defaults are used.
+To choose another config file,

 ```scala
 scalafmtConfig in ThisBuild := file("other.scalafmt.conf") // all projects